-chlangfo@ucalagry.ca Web Page:
+chlangfo@ucalgary.ca Web Page:

-See Course Blackboard Office Hours: T. TR.
-11:00-12:00 Course Description Science matters!
+See course Blackboard Office Hours: TR 11:00 - 12:30 Course Description Science matters!
 From genetically modified crops, to nuclear power, to cloning, to nanotechnology, the products of science and technology have dramatically transformed how we eat, care for one another, communicate and fight.
-Moreover, science has altered the ways in which we understand the world around us from our kinship with animals to the origins of the universe; science has challenged, and changed, deeply rooted cultural convictions and assumptions.
+Moreover, science has altered the ways in which we understand the world around us from our kinship with animals to the origins of the universe; science has profoundly affected deeply rooted cultural convictions and assumptions.
 Yet, in spite of its centrality to our lives, science is ill understood.
 It is often mythologized, romanticized or demonized in the public imaginary, granting it a status that exceeds its capabilities.
 Popular images of science, and of scientists, do not necessarily fit with the ways in which science operates.
-In fact, science is not a monolith and static, it is more accurate to say that many sciences exist, that advance (at times radically) ideas and practices.
-Moreover, science, as a knowledge, institution and practice, is a social process and changes as our social contexts change.
+In fact, science is not a monolith and static, it is more accurate to say that there are many sciences, that advance (at times radically) new ideas and practices.
+Moreover, science, as a knowledge, institution and practice, is a social process and changes as our society evolves.
 The aim of this course is to encourage critical thinking about science by introducing key themes, theories and scholars within the broad field of science, technology and society studies.
 By the end of the course, students will have familiarity with the ways in which science is analyzed and conceptualized from positivist to constructivist perspectives.
-We will study from a Additional Information I am glad to meet students outside posted office hours.
+We will study from a range of disciplines with the aim to foster critical thinking and communication skills.
+Additional Information I am glad to meet students outside posted office hours.
 Send an email suggesting to times that are convenient and I will confirm an appointment.
 Objectives of the Course The overarching goal of this course is to promote nuanced, contextualized understandings of the relationship among science, technology and society.
 Throughout the course, students will be asked to: Define, compare and explain theoretical perspectives.
 Apply perspectives covered in class to contemporary issues.
 Construct cogent arguments about the relationship between science and society.
-Communicate effectively in both written and oral formats The overarching goal of this course is to promote nuanced, contextualized understandings of the relationship among science, technology and society.
-Throughout the course, students will be asked to: Define, compare and explain theoretical perspectives.
-Apply perspectives covered in class to contemporary issues.
-Construct cogent arguments about the relationship between science and society.
-Communicate effectively in both written and oral formats Internet and electronic communication device information Cell phones should be turned off in class.
-Laptops should be used to view material under discussion.
+Communicate effectively in both written and oral formats Internet and electronic communication device information Laptop use should be for course related work.
+Cell phones should be off except during occasional use of the Top Hat response system.
+There will be occasional use of the Top hat system and you should subscribe if you do not already do so (www,tophat.com).
+The university has a sit license and there will be no charge to you.
 Textbooks and Readings: